- Teaches students:

 Whether you've never had a voice lesson in your life, are looking for fine tuning, or are just curious, I'd love to help you set and achieve your goals!
-I've studied classical voice for over 15 years, and started teaching about four years ago.
+I've studied classical voice for over 17 years, and started teaching about six years ago.
 I focus on breath control, relieving body tension and any hindrance to beautiful and free sound, diction, and interpretation.
-I speak French, some Italian, and a little German, and can also help with Czech and Russian diction.
+I speak French, some Italian, a little German, and can also help with Czech and Russian diction.

 My goal for students is that they develop the healthy, efficient, and reliable ability to express themselves through music in a safe and fun environment.
 I've studied with some of the finest pedagogues in the world, and am comfortable teaching students at any stage in their musical development.